 Kimigayo – The Short National Anthem

-We can't talk about the flag of Japan without mentioning at least a little bit about the National Anthem of the Nation.
-Kimigayo [君が代] is the oldest national anthem in the world, and also one of the shortest anthems in the world.
+We cannot talk about the flag of Japan without mentioning at least a little about the National Anthem of the Nation.
+Kimigayo [君が代] is the national anthem with the oldest lyrics in the world, and also one of the shortest anthems in the world.

-We recommend reading: Kimigayo - Japanese National Anthem
+We recommend reading: Kimigayo – The Short Japanese National Anthem

-It has only 5 sentences and 32 syllables, and was originally a poem.
-For a long time, Kimigayo was known as the Anthem of Japan, but it only became the official anthem in 1999.
-See below the little National Anthem of Japan:
+It has only 5 phrases and 32 syllables, and was originally a poem.
+For a long time, Kimigayo was known as the Anthem of Japan, but it became the official anthem only in 1999.
+See below the small National Anthem of Japan:

 JapaneseRomajiTranslation